petevdp/share_notes/notes.md

 - how to unset browser session token
 - will the current implementation work with private gists?
 - can I provide an interface for commit messages?
+- multiple editors? how will that work with y-monaco?